Apfel/hypertext/README.md

 ```

 ## Test
-Use CTest to test hypertext.
+CTest is used to test hypertext.
 Once `BUILD_TESTS` is turned on, four tests will be built.

 | Name | Description